Catalog / Computing / Multimedia / Card Readers & USB Hubs

 Added to E-Catalogfebruary 2018march 2015

-This paragraph refers to the USB connection interface.
-Refers to both the classic USB A and the type C port.
-The main difference between the interface versions is the bandwidth — speed.
+The main difference between interface versions is the bandwidth — speed.

-USB 2.0.
-The outdated version 2.0 provides data transfer rates up to 480 Mbps.
-Found only in USB A ports.
+2.0.
+The outdated 2.0 version provides data transfer speeds up to 480 Mbps.
+Found only in USB-A ports.

-USB 3.2 gen1.
-The previous names of the USB 3.1 gen1 and USB 3.0 standard (they know how to confuse).
-Unlike 2.0, this version provides 10 times the maximum speed (4.8 Gbps), as well as higher power supply, which allows you to connect power-hungry devices and extensive splitters.
+5Gbps.
+Previously named USB 3.2 gen1 and USB 3.0 (they sure know how to confuse).
+Unlike 2.0, this version offers a 10 times higher maximum speed (4.8 Gbps) and higher power output, allowing power-hungry devices and extensive hubs to be connected.

 Switch